EduardoZepeda/coffee-bytes-hugo/content/posts/seo/guia-de-seo-tecnico-para-desarrolladores-web/index.en.md

 <a href="https://user-website.com" rel="ugc">Just check my website</a>
 ```

+#### How to get backlinks for SEO purposes

+This is the hard part.
+Some people will tell you something like "Just do content worth sharing", but most people don't want to deal with the waiting phase; they decide to speed up the process and get more backlinks.

+Also, not all backlinks are created equally; links that come from reputable sites have more weight than those that have less authority, creating an unhealthy dynamic.

+Big websites know that a single backlink can boost your site's ranking, so they don't usually give them for free, and there are some writers at those companies who request monetary compensation to place a backlink in an article.

+Sites where these services are being offered are an *open secret*, despite going against Google's policies.

+Other less questionable alternatives include guest posting, posting on forums, blogs, scanning websites, and offering your links instead of links that have shown a 404 HTTP status, creating banners or tools that people want to share.

 ### The Flesch Kincaid test

 is a test based on the level of education required by a hypothetical reader to understand the content of your website, ~~unlike what your inflated ego thinks~~, the higher the score the easier it will be to understand, which is better because it will be available to more readers.